 - Granulated sugar (optional)

-- We allowed to ferment for 7-10 days.
+- I allowed to ferment for 7-10 days.

-Boosted "Thin Mash" Recipe
+"Thin Mash" Moonshine Recipe

 The full procedure illustrated in the video above, with the inclusion of the sugar addition, actually more accurately describes the process of making a thin mash.
 Essentially, thin mash is part grain and part granulated sugar.
 But why?

 Corn is somewhat difficult to work with during the mashing process because it gets extremely thick before starch begins to break down into sugar.
 This means that making a mash with corn that's higher than 8-10% alcohol can be somewhat difficult.
-However, if making a mash for fuel alcohol, as is what we actually did in the video, starting alcohol percentage can and should be fairly high to maximize the yield.
-By adding granulated sugar after the mash we were able to increase starting alcohol content.
+However, if making a mash for fuel alcohol, as is what I actually did in the video, starting alcohol percentage can and should be fairly high to maximize the yield.
+By adding granulated sugar after the mash I were able to increase starting alcohol content.

 Below is a table illustrating ABV increases caused by the addition of sugar.
 According to the table, to boost a 5 gallon corn mash from 10% to 19.5% (which would require an increase of 9.5%), 8lbs of sugar would need to be added.